Aaron A. King, Ph.D.

 S. Shrestha, A. A. King, and P. Rohani

-PLoS Computational Biology 7(8): e1002135, 2011.
+PLOS Computational Biology 7(8): e1002135, 2011.

 Extracting information on interacting pathogens